py-fl0w/OpenCV/README.md

 # OpenCV
 OpenCv library from basics to advance
-This repository will be compeleted by March 2024
+This repository will be completed by March 2024